ucb-stat133/stat133-fall-2019/README.md

 ## 0. Course Introduction

-- :card_index: __Dates__: Aug 28
+- :card_index: __Dates__: Aug-28
 - :speech_balloon: __Topics__: Welcome to Stat 133.
-We begin with the usual review of the course policies, overall logistics, my expectations, topics in a nutshell, etc.
+We begin with the usual review of the course policies, logistics, overall expectations, topics in a nutshell, etc.
 - :pencil: __Notes__:
     + [Welcome to Stat 133](slides/stat133-00-welcome.pdf)
 - :book: __Reading__: